 Opening on October 19, 2021, Climate Pledge Arena, located at Seattle Center, and is home to the NHL Seattle Kraken, the WNBA Seattle Storm and the world’s biggest performers of live music and events.
 Climate Pledge Arena serves as a long-lasting and regular reminder for the urgent need for climate action.
 The Climate Pledge, which was founded by Amazon and Global Optimism in 2019, is a commitment from companies globally to be net zero carbon by 2040.

-The arena is praised for its cleanliness, organization, and overall atmosphere, making it a great place for concerts and events.
+The arena is praised for its cleanliness, beautiful design, and great acoustics, making it a popular choice for events.

 Staff Performance

-Many reviews highlight the friendly and helpful staff, contributing positively to the overall experience.
+Staff were generally described as friendly and helpful, contributing positively to the overall experience.

 4.0